llasram/lein-hadoop-cluster/README.md

 # lein-hadoop-cluster

 A Leiningen plugin for running tasks against a live Hadoop cluster.
-Adds a profile named `hadoop-cluster` (or a user-provided name) which includes the correct class path etc for the currently-configured Hadoop cluster.
+Adds a profile named `hadoop-cluster` which includes the correct class path etc for the currently-configured Hadoop cluster.

 ## Usage